primer3-org/primer3docs/README.txt

-You should be able to compile a 3-way binary which includes PPC64 support (intel, PPC, PPC64) by adding the `-arch ppc64` flag to the end of both the CFLAGS and LDFLAGS lines at the top of Makefile.OSX.
+You should be able to compile a 3-way binary which includes PPC64 support (intel, PPC, PPC64) by adding the `-arch ppc64` flag to the end of both the CFLAGS and LDFLAGS lines at the top of Makefile.OSX.`platform`
 This has not been tested.

 SYSTEM REQUIREMENTS